koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 Now let's take a look at what React official website says.
-Please keep these words in mind as I will later talk more about it.
+Please keep these words in mind as I'll talk more about it later.

-We can also see declarative programming in other programming language like SwiftUI.
+We can also see declarative programming in other programming languages like SwiftUI.
 So if you are interested in SwiftUI I recommend watching the videos SwiftUI Essentilals and Data Flow Through SwiftUI.
-You can see many similar concepts with React on the videos.
+You can see many similar concepts with React on those videos.
 -->

 # Declarative in React